Dar-Omar/EnzymeSifter/README.md

 ## Overview

-The pipeline runs in two stages with a structure-prediction step (carried out by the user, externally) in between.
+The pipeline runs in two stages with a structure-prediction step (carried out externally by the user) in between.
 Users are free to choose any of the optional filters:

-1. **Stage 1 — filtering of sequences.** Filter by catalytic-residue motif, Pfam domain, and/or CLEAN-predicted EC number, then cluster at a user-defined identity threshold using MMseqs2.
+1. **Stage 1 — filtering of sequences.** Filter by catalytic-residue motif, one or more Pfam families, and/or CLEAN-predicted EC number(s), then cluster at a user-defined identity threshold using MMseqs2.
-2. **(User step) Structure prediction.** Generate PDB structures for the Stage 1 filtered sequences using a tool of your choice.
+2. **(User step) Structure prediction.** Generate PDB structures for the Stage 1 filtered sequences.
-3. **Stage 2 — structural & biophysical screening.** Confirm enzymatic activity with EnzyMM, predict solubility/usability (NetSolP), optimal pH (pHoptNN), and optimal/melting temperatures (Seq2Topt/Seq2Tm), build an NJ phylogenetic tree, optionally partition it into clades, and select the best-scoring representative per clade according to your filter criteria.
+3. **Stage 2 — structural & biophysical screening.** Confirm enzymatic activity with EnzyMM, predict solubility/usability (NetSolP), optimal pH (pHoptNN), and optimal/melting temperatures (Seq2Topt/Seq2Tm), build an NJ tree, optionally partition it into clades, and select the best-scoring representative per clade according to your filtering criteria.

 ---